-In this Magaluf Majorca travel guide, find out about one of Spain’s most notorious and infamous party resorts.
+In this Magaluf Majorca travel guide, find out about one of Spain’s most notorious and infamous party resorts and what to expect in 2023.

 Magaluf Majorca Travel Guide

-In this Magaluf Majorca travel guide, find out why it could be better, what has changed, and why you should still book your holiday to Mallorca’s most talked about holiday resort.
+In this Magaluf Majorca travel guide, find out why it will be better, what has changed, and why you should still book your holiday to Mallorca’s most talked about holiday resort.

-I’ll take a look at the atmosphere you can expect to enjoy in high season, who should go, what time Magaluf gets really busy and some facts such as Magaluf, including opening times and the price of a pint, as well as what the weather in August is like.
+I’ll take a look at the atmosphere, what you can expect to enjoy in high season, who should go, what time Magaluf gets really busy and some facts such as Magaluf, including opening times and the price of a pint, as well as what the weather in August is like.

-Plus I’ll have my prediction for what Magaluf could be like in 2023.
+Plus I’ll have my prediction for what Magaluf will be like in the Summer of 2023.

 What’s Magaluf like in August?